aferrandini/Maxmind-GeoIp/README.md

 Now the library is installed.

-Declare the GeoipManager service in your 'config.yml' like this:

-    # Services
-    services:
-        geoip:
-            class:      Maxmind\Bundle\GeoipBundle\Service\GeoipManager
-            arguments:  [@kernel]

-Now you have to get the maxmind data source file (in '.dat' format), with one of the two following purposed method:
+To get the maxmind data source file (in '.dat' format), you can choose between one of the two following purposed methods:

 You can go on the maxmind free download data page: http://dev.maxmind.com/geoip/geolite